What is the First Nations Information Governance Centre?

 In 2008, data collection began for the First Nations Regional Health Survey Phase 2, which achieved 73 percent of the target sample with 21,757 surveys being collected in 217 First Nation communities.

 In June 2011, FNIGC received a mandate from the Assembly of First Nations Chiefs in Assembly (Resolution 19, 2011) to conduct a new survey, the REEES.
-Data collection for the REEES began in November 2013 in 250 reserves and northern communities across Canada, and carried out by FNIGC Regional Partners and trained regional field workers.
+Data collection for the REEES began in November 2013 in 250 reserves and Northern communities across Canada, and carried out by FNIGC Regional Partners and regional Field Workers.
+The REEES gathered information about early childhood education and development, youth employment and education, adult employment and education, and labour-market conditions in First Nations communities.

 Where is FNIGC located?